robotics-upo/social_force_window_planner/README.md

 This local planner has been programmed as a Controller plugin under ROS2 distro foxy.
 So it can be used in the ROS2 *nav2* architecture.
 The possible collisions are checked based on the ROS local costmap and the projected people positions.

+## Acknowledgment
+This publication has been financed by the European Regional Development Fund (FEDER) and by the Ministry of Economy, Knowledge, Business and University, of the Government of Andalucía , within the framework of the FEDER Andalucía 2014-2020 operational program.
+Specific objective 1.2.3.
+"Promotion and generation of frontier knowledge and knowledge oriented to the challenges of society, development of emerging technologies" within the framework of the reference research project UPO-1264631.
+FEDER co-financing percentage 80%

 ## Parameters

 An example yaml file with the set of parameters is provided in config/local_planner.yaml